Lia radiological accident: Medical

 Two days after exposure, on December 4, patient 2-MG visited a local doctor but did not mention the mysterious heating source, and the doctor assumed he was drunk.
-The resulting treatment however did clear up the symptoms.
-On December 15, patient 1-DN and 2-MG developed burning and itching on the small of their backs, where the radiation source had been closest.
-Patient 1-DN lost his voice as well, but did not seek care at that time.
+The resulting treatment, however, did clear up the symptoms.
+On December 15, patients 1-DN and 2-MG developed burning and itching on the small of their backs, where the radiation source had been closest.
+Patient 1-DN lost his voice as well but did not seek care at that time.
 The wife of patient 3-MB and the brother of patient 2-MG learned that all three men were ill with similar symptoms, including increasing desquamation, especially on their backs.
 The wife and brother reached out to the police, who suggested that all three men seek medical attention.
 All three patients were finally hospitalized on December 22, and it was determined they had ARS.
 Patient 3-MB was released on January 23, 2002, as his injury was mild.
 The other patients remained in serious condition, and the Government of Georgia petitioned the IAEA for help treating them.
 The IAEA intervened: patient 1-DN was sent to Burnasyan Federal Medical Biophysical Center in Moscow, and Patient 2-MG was sent to the Percy military hospital in Paris.
 Patient 2-MG was hospitalized for over a year, and required extensive skin grafts, but survived and was discharged on March 18, 2003.
 Patient 1-DN's injuries lingered.
 He had received the greatest exposure on his back, as well as damage to his heart and vital organs.
 A large radiation ulcer formed on much of his upper left back.
 Despite intensive care, repeated antibiotics, multiple surgeries, and an attempted skin graft, the wound did not heal.
 His condition was complicated by tuberculosis, which prevented effective treatment of lung injury.
-Past drug use had also weakened his health.
 He developed sepsis, and died of heart failure on May 13, 2004, 893 days after first exposure.